-The Second Sunday in Lent March 1 - March 6, 2021
+The Week of The Second Sunday in Lent February 26 - March 2, 2024

 Introduction

 Most modern forms of mediation turn a person inward.
 Biblical meditation turns a person outward toward what God has said and done especially what He has said and done through Jesus for our salvation.